 I have also included some rescheduling guidance, for anyone who thinks they may be at greater risk of contracting or transmitting COVID-19.
 My guiding principle for this is that I trust you to err on the side of caution, please be honest and reschedule if there is even the slightest cause for concern.

 This merits emphasis: I am a small team of just 1 with a family at home.
-If I develop COVID-19 symptoms, I will be forced to self-isolate, as well as my family and close my store, canceling all appointments for at least 14 days and causing distress to anyone who had appointments with me over the previous week.
+If I develop COVID-19 symptoms, I will be forced to self-isolate, as well as my family, alerting daycare as well and close my store, canceling all appointments for at least 14 days and causing distress to anyone who had appointments with me or contact with my family over the previous week.

 When should I schedule my appointment?

-If you have a wedding date in 2020, I recommend you book an appointment soon.
-If your wedding date is later in 2021, now is also great.
-But if you are looking at a 2022 wedding date, it may be good to wait.
+If you have a wedding date in 2021 and early 2022, I recommend you book an appointment soon.
+If your wedding date is later in 2022, now is also great.
+But if you are looking at a 2023 wedding date, it may be good to wait.

 Is there a fee?